suyashcjoshi/influxdb3_plugins/aditya-sairam/README.md

 ## **Setting Up the Trigger**

-Once the database is created, set up the trigger with the following command:
+Once the database is created, set up the trigger with the following command:(Make sure to include the table for which you want to collect the statistics in **--trigger-spec** and **--trigger-arguments**)

 ```bash
 influxdb3 create trigger \